oneapi-src/oneDNN/doc/usage_models/inference_int8.md

 ## Int8 Workflow

 There are different ways to use lower precision to perform inference.
-Please go trough the @ref dev_guide_attributes_quantization page to get the initial understanding of what kind of quantization model Intel MKL-DNN supports.
+Please go through the @ref dev_guide_attributes_quantization page to get the initial understanding of what kind of quantization model Intel MKL-DNN supports.

 ### Quantization Process